+Name:

+County:

 Class:

 Title of Work:

 Materials Used:

-Explanation of

-where you got

-your inspiration or ideas from in

-creating this work.
+Explanation of where you got your inspiration or ideas from in creating this work.

-creating this work.

-Explanation of

-elements and

-principles of

-design that

-pertain to your work.
+Explanation of elements and principles of design that pertain to your work.

-What kind of

-message were you trying to
+What kind of message were you trying to communicate?

-communicate?

-How does this

-represent you as
+How does this represent you as an artist?

-an artist?
+Heritage Crafts: Please tell the history of the piece including why and where it was first created.